-Ever since my first safari in Kruger National Park four years ago, I’ve been looking for new wildlife experiences to match the excitement and anticipation that comes with viewing animals like lions, leopards and last year polar bears in their natural habitat.
+Ever since my first safari in Kruger National Park four years ago, I’ve been looking for new wildlife experiences.
+I’m always yruing to match the excitement and anticipation that comes with viewing animals in the wild.
+So I was beyond excited when I found myself travelling to Botswana to visit Sandibe safari lodge in the Okavango Delta.

 So when I began writing my 2018 travel itinerary and the destinations I wanted to tick off this year, I was quick to place Botswana on the top of my list for a unique safari experience in the Okavango Delta.
 However as is usually the case with any new country I visit, I have found myself planning subsequent trips almost right away, learning that there is much more to discover in Botswana beyond the Delta, yet after a week of adventuring these landscapes, I feel as if it was a good place to start!